 Chasing Three Hours

-I’ve been chipping away at the sub three hour marathon for a while now.
-Like many runners I came into the game late, I don’t have a running background or any semblance of an athletic history for that matter.
-Sure, as a kid I enjoyed semi-athletic activities like riding bikes, but the geography of rural Canada (Ontario) makes self propelled transportation a normal part of everyday life.
-In high school I took up skateboarding and missed out on organized sports (as a skater and teenager sports were very uncool).
-While in College I followed the boarding trend and joined the snowboard club.
-I was back on my bike though riding (30km) daily to school to save a couple bucks on Toronto’s Transit, but that certainly doesn’t count towards an athletic history.
-Through my University years I spent summers planting trees which was hard work, and I was part of the mountain bike club, but we drank more beer than we biked.
-After school I did a bit of travelling (Japan), got a real job, and moved to Calgary.
+I’ve been chipping away at the sub three hour marathon for two years now (since 2010).
+Like most runners I don’t have a running pedigree, I came into the game late with a meagre semblance of an athletic history.
+Sure… as a kid I enjoyed being active – riding bikes, treking – but the geography of rural Canada made self propelled transportation a necessity for fun and socializing.
+In high school I took up skateboarding along with smoking and missed out on any organized sports or athletics.
+Through College I followed a similar vein.
+Became a member of the snowboard club, stopped smoking, joined the mountain biking club, and started riding my mountain bike 30km a day so I could save a couple bucks on transit fare to afford my Kraft Dinner.
+Through my University years I spent summers planting trees which was really hard work and one of my most rewarding jobs to date.
+After University I travelling, taught in Japan, got a real job, lived in Ontario, then moved to Calgary Alberta.
 No athletics, no organized sports.
-So take everything I say with a healthy grain of salt. :)
+So please… take any bit of my fitness advice with a a healthy grain of salt. :)

-I started running consistently in 2010.
-As a cubical dwelling IT worker I felt out of shape, but you can read more on why I’m running.
-I signed up for a half marathon (2009) and trained for a month.
-For the last 4km I waddled like a green plastic soldier, but had fun.
-My brief month stint as a runner ended until I signed up for a full marathon (Calgary 2010).
-At this point I started doing my research; tapers, technical clothing, and the world surrounding running were still a mystery.
-I followed a basic online marathon training program, ran the marathon, survived and had a good time.
+As a cubical dwelling software developer (2009) I was spending 8 or more hours at a desk, I was feeling out of shape and generally crumby, but you can read more on why I’m running.
+I signed up for a half marathon as a dare, trained for a month, and ran the marathon way too fast, but had fun.
+That brief stint as a runner lasted a month and a half until I signed up for the full marathon the subsequent year (2010).
+At this point I realized I needed to take things a little more serious.
+I started doing my research.
+Learned about fascinating things like: tapers, technical clothing, and nutrition.
+I followed a basic online marathon training program, ran the marathon, survived and continued to have fun.
 Read more about my first marathon.
-I then signed up for another marathon (Vancouver 2011) with the ambitious (secret) goal of breaking three hours.
-I trained through the winter, ran Vancouver, and had a humbling marathon.
-I made so many mistakes in that race, I didn’t fuel, I didn’t hydrate, I didn’t have a proper base, and I became intimately familiar with ‘The Wall’.
+In 2010 I was pretty close to a Boston Qualifier and quickly signed up for my next marathon (Vancouver 2011) with the ambitious (secret) goal of breaking three hours.
+Now I started taking things more seriously… I trained through the winter!
+I ran Vancouver, but had a humbling marathon.
+I made so many mistakes in that race (not enough water, not enough fuel, not enough fitness) and hammered into the wall.
 Read more in my 2011 marathon results.
-I flitted with a couple other marathons that summer improving my nutrition, but left the three hour goal untouched.
+In 2011 I flitted with a couple other marathons that summer improving my nutrition, but left the three hour goal largely untouched.

 Splits (min/km) for Vancouver and Kelowna